Pritiks23/Tensor-parallelism-across-multipleGPUS/README.md

 ## What I built

-In this project, I built a **minimal tensor-parallel transformer inference system from scratch using PyTorch distributed and NCCL collectives**.
+In this project, I built a **tensor-parallel transformer inference system from scratch using PyTorch distributed and NCCL collectives**.

 Instead of running a transformer on a single GPU, I designed the system so that **multiple GPUs collaboratively execute a single model by splitting computation across devices**.